Westcon-Comstor: Helping resellers grow profitability and services around Cisco

 “We’ve had exceptional growth in both Australia and New Zealand around Cisco in the past 12 months,” he says.

-Rosenberg says from a partner perspective, the launch of Comstor allows Westcon-Comstor to ‘refocus on the four architectural pillars of Cisco, being enterprise networking, collaboration, data centre and security’.
+Rosenberg says from a partner perspective, the launch of Comstor allows Westcon-Comstor to ‘refocus on the four architectural pillars of Cisco, being enterprise networking, collaboration, data center and security’.

 While Comstor may be new to the local market, it has a long heritage globally, having originally been founded in 1985 as Cisco’s first global distribution partner.

 Westcon-Comstor is the second largest Cisco distributor globally and is widely acknowledged by Cisco as the voice of Cisco strategy.

 With teams in more than 70 countries across six continents, and 110 offices shipping to more than 170 countries, Comstor ‘is reasonably big’, quips Rosenberg.

 He says Comstor provides resellers with the opportunity to leverage off the global strength of Comstor and its solutions programs.

 “From the partner perspective, it brings a dedicated Cisco distributor, focused around those four architectural pillars of enterprise networking, collaboration, data center and security.